 You can eat if you’re hungry, but try to avoid snacking unnecessarily.
 If you open your mask and eat food, it’s likely your food will already attract some germs, and they will go into your mouth.
 So try to avoid eating as much as you can on planes.

 You can also wear your face mask in the flight [do you have to wear a mask on an international flight] to avoid unnecessary interaction or snacking!

 Frequently Asked Questions

 Yes, you can take antibacterial wipes on a plane.
-Apart from hand sanitizer and disinfectant spray, TSA didn’t impose any regulation or guideline to any types of wipes.
+Apart from hand sanitizer and disinfectant spray, TSA didn’t impose any regulations or guidelines on any types of wipes.

 If the alcohol remains in the wipes alone, then there’s no problem in bringing alcohol wipes on a plane.
 But if the TSA finds out that you are carrying extra alcohol and want to dip the wipes in it, they won’t allow that.

 You can bring wet wipes on a plane.
-There is no guideline of TSA for wet wipes.
+There is no guideline from TSA for wet wipes.
 So, wet wipes can be brought in any quantity on a plane without any hassle.